Deepak0408/DeeBoard/README.md

 ### Day 1

 I started this project with the idea of building a small macropad for shortcuts.
-At this stage, I did not start building anything physically.
-I focused on understanding how macropads work and what components are required.
-I looked at different designs online and tried to get a basic idea.
+At first I was not fully sure about the exact design, but I had a rough idea.
+I spent time looking at other macropad builds to understand how they work and what components are needed.

 ### Day 2

-I worked on selecting the components for the project.
-I researched different microcontrollers and decided on using the XIAO RP2040.
-I also looked into switches, diodes, and rotary encoder options.
-This step took time because I wanted to make sure everything would be compatible.
+I started working on the circuit design.
+I tried to understand how switches and diodes are connected in a.
+It was a bit confusing in the beginning and I had to check multiple references.
+After some time I was able to make a basic schematic.

 ### Day 3

-I started planning the wiring and layout.
-I tried to understand how the switches will be connected with diodes and how the microcontroller will handle inputs.
-I also looked at some wiring diagrams for reference.
-It was a bit confusing at first but slowly made sense.
+I moved to PCB design.
+This doing proper PCB, so it took longer than expected.
+Placing components and routing tracks was not easy and I had to redo some parts because spacing was not correct.

 ### Day 4

-I explored the coding side of the project.
-I checked some example firmware and libraries that are used for macropads.
-I did not write full code yet, but I got an idea of how key mapping and input handling works.
+I worked on the CAD design for the case.
+I wanted the macropad to look clean and compact.
+The first design was not fitting properly, so I had to adjust dimensions and rework it.
+After few tries I got a better layout.

 ### Day 5

-I finalized the component list and prepared the bill of materials (BOM).
-I also estimated the total cost of the project.
-At this point, I have a clear plan of how the project will be built, but I have not assembled it yet.
+I started working on the firmware.
+I used some reference code and tried to modify it according to my design.
+At first nothing worked properly and it was a bit frustrating.
+Understanding key mapping and inputs took time.

+### Day 6

+Debugging took most of the time today.
+Some keys were not responding correctly and I thought it was hardware issue, but later I found mistakes in the code.
+After fixing small issues, things started working.

+### Day 7

+I tested the full setup and checked all inputs.
+The rotary encoder and LEDs were also tested.
+There were still small issues but overall it was working as expected.

 <img width="893" height="869" alt="image" src="https://github.com/user-attachments/assets/3df1cd2d-77a6-422e-a01d-52e0826c00b5" />